 As any pitmaster will tell you, barbecuing is an art.
 So is making a great BBQ rub.
 PS Seasoning has years of fine-tuning and experimenting on BBQ rubs behind us and we’ve found some delicious, and maybe even surprising, flavors.

 Our popular Cock-A-Doodle Brew Beer Can Chicken Rub gives a honey ale taste one reviewer called the “perfect blend of sweet and spicy.”
 If you like your chicken Nashville Hot Chicken style, our Spicy Nashville Honky Tonk Hot Chicken seasoning delivers the goods, getting your chicken and wings to rock.
 Love honey mustard?
 Our Jackpot Carolina Gold Honey Mustard BBQ rub loves you.

 If you want to make some brisket with some of the most delicious burnt ends you’ve ever tasted, we have something for you — our Smoky Texas BBQ Rodeo Rub brisket seasoning.
-The brown sugar, spices, and hickory smoke will allow your brisket (or steaks, or ribs) to shine.
+The famous Texas BBQ rub only needs brown sugar, spices, and hickory smoke to allow your brisket (or steaks, or ribs) to shine.

 The truth is, you can use our rubs on nearly anything — let your imagination and appetite guide you.
 Pulled pork rub on wings?
 Our Homemade Apple Pie Cinnamon Spice BBQ rub on just about anything from ribs to turkey?
 Sounds good, we’ll be right over.